DAlba-sudo/In-Former/README.md

 ```

 ```
 This is meant to be used for educational purposes and only on hosts that you own and have express permission to perform testing.
-I am not liable for your actions and failure to follow these stipulations and those set forth in the LISENCE will result in - well - consequences.
+I am not liable for your actions and failure to follow these stipulations and those set forth in the LISENCE will result in - well - consequences from the law.
 ```

 ## What does In-Former do?